rakutenanalytics/ios-rakutenanalytics/README.md

 **Note:** The `cocoapods-user-defined-build-types` plugin is developed by a third party and we cannot guarantee that its support will continue.

-## RAnalytics Swift Package checkout tip
+## RakutenAnalytics Swift Package checkout tip

-If you can't checkout the RAnalytics Swift Package in Xcode, please execute these 2 command lines:
+If you can't checkout the RakutenAnalytics Swift Package in Xcode, please execute these 2 command lines:
 ```
 /usr/libexec/Plistbuddy -c "Add :IDEPackageSupportUseBuiltinSCM bool 1" ~/Library/Preferences/com.apple.dt.Xcode.plist
 xcodebuild -scheme MyScheme -resolvePackageDependencies -usePackageSupportBuiltinSCM